jkleiber/BBQ-FIRST/README.md

 1. Create a fork of this repository.
 2. Clone the fork.

 Then, the following steps are repeated for each Github issue:
-3. Checkout the `main` branch
+1. Checkout the `main` branch.
-4. Pull the latest updates
+2. Pull the latest updates.
-5. Create and checkout a new feature branch
+3. Create and checkout a new feature branch.
-6. Write code / documentation / etc.
+4. Write code / documentation / etc.
-7. Push code to the fork
+5. Push code to the fork.
-8. Create a pull request to get the feature into this repository
+6. Create a pull request to get the feature into this repository.

 At this point, if the pull request is for a prioritized issue (i.e. it is associated with a Github issue that has a tracked milestone), it will be reviewed by a project admin.
 If it is not a prioritized issue, it may still be reviewed depending on the project admins availability.